 Truck Accidents That Result in Fatalities

 Nearly any type of collision with a big rig has the potential to result in a fatality.
-There are a few types of truck accidents that present a greater risk of lethal injuries:
+There are a few types of fatal truck accident in Pennsylvania that present a greater risk of lethal injuries:

 Jackknife accident: In a jackknife accident, a tractor towing a trailer skids, which causes the trailer to push it from behind until it spins around.
 When a truck jackknifes, the cab is facing the other direction.
 Often, other vehicles on the road are unable to stop in time to avoid a collision with the jackknifed truck.
 Such accidents are common in snowy weather or when the roadways are icy.
 Jackknifing is also commonly caused by speeding, sudden application of brakes, driver error and improperly adjusted brakes.